Project-OpenBytes/portex/docs/source/schema/template_type.rst

       -  `-`
       -  False
       -  | The default value of the parameter.
-         | The default value is set -> This is a optional parameter.
+         | The parameter is optional if the default value is set.
-         | The default value is not set -> This is a required parameter.
+         | The parameter is required if the default value is not set.

    -  -  ``parameters.<index>.options``
       -  |  JSON
          |  array
       -  False
-      -  |  This parameter uses an array to list all possible values, if the input parameter value
+      -  |  An array to list all possible values.
-         |  is not listed in the array, it will not be accepted.
+         |  Parameter value not listed in the array will not be accepted.

    -  -  ``declaration``
       -  |  JSON